 Alternatively, you can reach me through my own Facebook community page, Tummy Talk.
 This active community has almost 3,000 members and topics for discussion digestive and gut health, but many health issues that have a negative effect on a day to day basis.

-Many cases of abdominal pain may be as a result of trapped wind, causing bloating and expansion of the intestines.
+Many cases of abdominal pain may be as a result of trapped wind, constipation and bowel spasms, causing bloating and expansion of the intestines.

-Adopting a few simple diet and lifestyle tips can help you avoid this pain and the associated worry.
+Adopting a few simple diet and lifestyle tips may help you avoid this pain and the associated worry.

 You may have sudden abdominal pain accompanied by diarrhoea, which may be due to a bacterial or viral infection in the stomach and bowel.

 Periodic and recurring abdominal pain can be caused by acid reflux, a stomach or duodenal ulcer, gall-stones, pancreatitis, constipation, inflammatory bowel disease (for example Crohn’s Disease or Ulcerative Colitis), or Irritable Bowel Syndrome (IBS).

 Once you are sure there is no serious underlying cause to be treated, an abdominal pain plan is very similar to a bloating or excess gas plan in that it seeks to minimise constipation, painful bowel spasms, fermentation and general discomfort in the gut.